felix2000jp/spring-boot-template/README.md

 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - chore: Changes that don't modify the source code directly but are important for maintaining the project
 - revert: Revert existing code

-### GitHub applications - SonarCloud Code Analysis

-This application will look at your linting results from [Sonar Cloud](https://sonarcloud.io) and block any merge that introduces new issues, be it bugs, vulnerabilities, technical debt, decreased coverage or an increased code duplication.

-### GitHub Security - Trivy Scan Results

-GitHub code scanning results are configured to read form the trivy scan results.
-Merges are blocked if results are found with medium or higher severity as well as any errors or warnings.